opencog/learn/README-Natural.md

 ```
       (gram-classify-greedy-fuzz 0.65 0.3 4)
 ```
-  The meanings of the paramters are explained in the function documentation; See the [gram-agglo.scm](scm/gram-agglo.scm) file.
+  The meanings of the parameters are explained in the function documentation; See the [gram-agglo.scm](scm/gram-agglo.scm) file.

   Both will take days to run.
 You can start poking at the results